-Artificial grass itself is priced per square metre (typically between $45-70/m2 +gst depending on the type), however the cost of the installation depends on a few factors.
+Artificial grass itself is priced per square metre (typically between $45-80/m2 +gst depending on the type), however the cost of the installation depends on a few factors.

 A professional installation that is 30-100m2 in size typically costs (for the supply and installation of the grass):

 - $120-180/m2 for direct installation to a prepared base, concrete, patios, decks and balconies.

 - $180-$280/m2 for converting an existing lawn (i.e. the full excavation, base construction, supply and installation of artificial grass).

 Small areas (under 30m2) tend to cost approx. $300-$450/m2.
 Areas over 100m2 will benefit from scale of economies.

 For comparison, SmartGrass does cost significantly more than a real lawn up front, but saves you thousands in maintenance costs long term.
 Per square metre, fully installed, SmartGrass is a similar cost to paving /outdoor tiles.
 SmartGrass is about half the cost of Kwila decking.
 A lot of the investment is associated with removing the exisiting lawn and then preparing a base for the SmartGrass – this ensures your lawn will properly drain and still look perfect for years to come.

 The above figures are ballparks only.
 When we visit you we will assess your requirements and provide you a bespoke proposal which includes pricing for your custom solution.
-There are 23 factors that we consider to determine the cost of your installation.
-These are things like the product you choose, your location, shape of the area, technicality of the install, access to site and the base preparation requirements.
+There are 23 factors that we consider to determine the cost of your installation which include things like the product you choose, your location, shape of the area, technicality of the install, access to site and the base preparation requirements.